Glasgow-ICG/open-optical-gating/README.md

 4. `poetry build; poetry install` to build and install this commit of the software,
 5. Develop and enjoy!
 Remembering to install new dependencies with `poetry add <package>` and pushing both the updated `pyproject.toml` and `poetry.lock` when you create a pull request.

-* Note: there are currently three 'extras': 1) `rpi` for Raspberry Pi-specific packages; 2) `numba` for JIT compilation (not compatible with Raspberry Pi yet); 3) `socket` for communicating with a microscope over websockets instead of the using the PiCamera and GPIO pins.
+**Note:** there are currently three 'extras':

+1. `rpi` for Raspberry Pi-specific packages,
+2. `numba` for JIT compilation (not compatible with Raspberry Pi yet),
+3. `socket` for communicating with a microscope over websocket instead of the using the PiCamera and GPIO pins.

+## Testing an installation

-### Testing the Install
+### Testing the install by emulating on a file

 If this software is correctly installed, it should be able to run the FileOpticalGater using the example data in this repository, from within the repository folder run: `poetry run python open_optical_gating/cli/file_optical_gater.py examples/example_data_settings.json`.
 This should ask you to pick a period frame (try '10') and produce four output plots showing the triggers that would be sent, the predicted trigger time as the emulation went on, the accuracy of those emulated triggers and the frame processing rates.

-### Websocket interface
+### Testing the websocket interface

 To test the websocket version of this software, from within the repository folder run two separate commands simultaneously:

 `poetry run python open_optical_gating/cli/websocket_optical_gater.py examples/example_data_settings.json`

-`poetry run python open_optical_gating/cli/websockets_example_client.py file examples/example_data_settings.json`
+`poetry run python open_optical_gating/cli/websocket_example_client.py file examples/example_data_settings.json`

 This will perform a run similar to that with file_optical_gater, but with frames being sent from the client, synchronization analysis being performed on the server, and triggers being received back by the client (which plots a crude graph at the end).

-# Instructions for Raspberry Pi gated microscopy
+### Tests for developers

+We are currently in the process of building a pytest framework for this repository.
+Watch this space.

+## AsclePIus - Raspberry Pi plug-n-play smart microscope

-The following instructions provide a guide of how to operate the Raspberry Pi timing box (AsclePius) and perform various tests.
-Prior to this please ensure that AsclePius has been set up correctly to control the microscope.
+The following instructions provide a guide of how to operate the Raspberry Pi timing box (AsclePIus) and perform various tests.
+Prior to this please ensure that AsclePIus has been set up correctly to control the microscope.

-Currently AsclePius can be operated in 5V BNC Only mode and Glasgow SPIM mode.
-Whilst in 5V BNC Only mode AsclePius sends a trigger signal through pin 22 when an image capture should be performed
-Whilst in Glasgow SPIM mode AsclePius controls the laser and fluorescence camera separately.
+Currently AsclePIus can be operated in 5V BNC only trigger mode or a joint laser and camera trigger mode.
+Whilst in 5V BNC Only mode AsclePIus sends a trigger signal through pin 22 when an image capture should be performed Whilst in joint laser and fluorescence camera mode AsclePIus controls the laser and fluorescence camera through separate triggers allowing you to take in to account the trigger type needed for the camera, e.g. `"edge"`.

 For all programs, please ensure that you are using Python 3 as they have not been tested on Python 2.

 The pin numbering system being used is the physical numbering system.

-## Raspberry Pi Set up
+### Raspberry Pi set up

 The Raspberry Pi is able to send two triggers through its GPIO pins:

 * a BNC trigger that can be used as an input to a commercial microscope or laser.
 * a Trigger/SYNC-A/SYNC-B connection for directly triggering many fluorescent cameras.

-All pins below refer to the Raspberry Pi's pin numbering (and not the GPIO number).
+All pins below refer to the Raspberry Pi pin numbering (and not the GPIO number).

-### BNC Trigger Only
+#### BNC trigger only

 * Connect the 5V BNC cable to pin 22 and pin 6 (or any other ground pin).

-### Joint Laser and Fluorescence Camera Trigger
+#### Joint laser and fluorescence camera trigger

 * Connect the laser to pin 22 and pin 6 (or any other ground pin).
 * Connect the fluorescence camera in the following way: